 Because there was not adequate slope available from the house drain under the basement floor to the city sewer itself, a complete sewer relay was required.
 Resolving the sewer problem permanently also required raising the house drain inside the basement from under the floor to above the floor.
 By raising the house drain another 3′ of pitch (sewer pipe slope) became available to correct the problem.
 Unfortunately for this Bronx homeowner, the house drain should never have been installed below the basement floor without the use of a sewer ejector pump.
 Most homeowners do not wish to maintain and deal with a pump for their home sewer system.

-As is required by code Balkan Plumbing secured both DOT and DEP permits.
+As is required by code Balkan Sewer And Water Main secured both DOT and DEP permits.
 Required DEP inspections were arranged, and all work was carefully witnessed by an experienced DEP Field Inspector.
 The sewer installation was signed off and a certificate of inspection was received.

 Proper bedding for house sewer pipe and backfill